istvnurbn/istvnurbn.github.io/README.md

 The blog content and assets (under the folders `/content` , `/static` & `/assets`) are under the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license unless othervise noted.

+Some images are under the [Unsplash License](https://unsplash.com/license), this information is marked in the `alt` tag of the image.

 The Hugo Framework used to create this website is under the [Apache License](https://github.com/gohugoio/hugo/blob/master/LICENSE).

 The Congo theme used for the blog is under the [MIT License](https://github.com/jpanther/congo/blob/dev/LICENSE).